Your Horoscope This Week: January 4 To 10

 Sagittarius Sun & Rising:

 Sagittarius, this week feels like your nervous system finally unclenches.
 You get to settle into the Capricorn-heavy energy activating your money, stability, and self-worth sector.
-Instead of feeling restricted, you’re realizing that structure equals freedom.
-This is a great week for budgeting without spiraling, making a realistic plan, or committing to something that supports you long-term (not just emotionally, but materially).
+Instead of feeling restricted, you’re realising that structure equals freedom.
+This is a great week for budgeting without spiralling, making a realistic plan, or committing to something that supports you long-term (not just emotionally, but materially).
 You might catch yourself thinking, “Oh… this actually makes me feel safer.”
 The advice here is to stay present with the process.
-You don’t need to leap ahead… consistency is quietly working in your favor.
+You don’t need to leap ahead… consistency is quietly working in your favour.

-AdvertisementADVERTISEMENT
+The emotional tone shifts as the moon moves through the sky.
+The Leo Moon (Jan 5th – early Jan 7th) activates your big-picture, adventure-loving side, making you crave inspiration: reading something stimulating, planning a future trip, or having conversations that expand your perspective.
+Midweek, the Virgo Moon (Jan 7th – 9th) brings you back to reality, spotlighting career responsibilities and asking you to show up professionally and thoughtfully.
+Don’t overthink it; competence speaks for itself.

 By the weekend, the Libra Moon highlights your friendships and community, reminding you that connection fuels motivation.
 The win this week?
-Balancing vision with follow-through, and realizing you don’t have to choose one or the other.
+Balancing vision with follow-through, and realising you don’t have to choose one or the other.

-Capricorn, this week feels like home turf.
-With no major transits disrupting the flow, you’re able to fully settle into the Capricorn-heavy energy activating your identity, body, and sense of self.
-Sun, Mercury, Venus, and Mars in your sign is giving grounded confidence, not chaos.
-You’re not scrambling — you’re embodying.
-This is the kind of week where progress looks like showing up consistently, honoring your boundaries, and trusting that you don’t need to prove anything right now.
-The advice here is to resist the urge to over-manage everything.
-You don’t need to control the outcome when you’re already aligned with the process.
+AdvertisementADVERTISEMENT

 As the moon moves through the week, your focus softens and expands.
-The Leo Moon (Jan 4th–early Jan 6th) activates your intimacy and shared-resources sector, bringing emotional depth — this could look like a real conversation, a money check-in, or letting someone support you instead of doing it all yourself.
-Midweek, the Virgo Moon (Jan 6th–8th) harmonizes beautifully with your sign, lighting up your growth and perspective sector.
+The Leo Moon (Jan 5th – early Jan 7th) activates your intimacy and shared-resources sector, bringing emotional depth — this could look like a real conversation, a money check-in, or letting someone support you instead of doing it all yourself.
+Midweek, the Virgo Moon (Jan 7th – 9th) harmonises beautifully with your sign, lighting up your growth and perspective sector.
 This is prime energy for planning, learning, or reconnecting with a long-term vision that excites you.

 By the weekend, the Libra Moon shifts attention to your career and visibility, making it a great time to step out, be seen, or share your work—without forcing it.
 The win this week?
 Leading by example, not exhaustion.